 Shula’s Steak House Cowboy Steak

 What can I say — another cowboy (did you know I currently live in Texas?).
-Shula’s Steak House is a fascinating place for so many reasons — Don Shula himself, the 48-ounce eat-it-all-and-you-get-your-name-on-a-plaque steak, the menu on a football, and so much more.
+Shula’s Steak House in the Walt Disney World Dolphin Resort is a fascinating place for so many reasons — Don Shula himself, the 48-ounce eat-it-all-and-you-get-your-name-on-a-plaque steak, the menu on a football, and so much more.
 But today we’re just talking about steak, and the steak is luxurious.